As a consultant, you excel in your area of expertise. But, closing deals with new clients? Perhaps that’s something you’re still trying to figure out.

 A terms and conditions, or Accountabilities, section of your consulting proposal is where you can outline what you (and what the client) are responsible for in the project.

 That said, this is a consulting proposal, not a legal document.
 Don’t confuse your client with jargon and legalese.
 Keep your words clear and simple.
+You can check out this project proposal post for more tips on writing up a proposal.

 If the client can easily understand the terms and conditions, they’ll be much quicker to sign off on the project.